Skip to main content

 Run the "diagnose" command to get more detailed diagnostics output.

-• Create a Composer project in the /var/www/magento directory let's use the user root for simplicity, we'll change permissions later:
+• Create a Composer project in the directory /var/www/magento Use the user root For simplicity, we will modify the permissions later:

 sudo composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition=2.4.6 /var/www/magento

-• Insert the Magento Marketplace credentials (public/private keys) if required, they can be created on the Adobe portal.
+• Enter your Magento Marketplace credentials (public/private keys) if requested; these can be created on the Adobe portal.

 Warning from repo.magento.com: You haven't provided your Magento authentication keys.
 For instructions, visit https://devdocs.magento.com/guides/v2.3/install-gde/prereq/connect-auth.html